NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Discussion

 \section{Discussion}

-Based on these discussions, we conclude that LLMs do not yet fully comprehend long contexts.
-There remains considerable room for improvement in processing and understanding given contexts. \textbf{We argue that rather than hastily increasing the extent of context length, it might be beneficial to enhance comprehension within a limited range.}
+Based on these discussions, we conclude that LLMs do not yet fully comprehend given contexts. \textbf{We argue that rather than hastily increasing the extent of context length, it might be beneficial to enhance comprehension within a limited range.} Accordingly, we revisit one of the strategies currently used to increase context length, namely ROPE extension \cite{zhong2025understanding, ding2024longrope, chen2023extending}.
+This approach modifies the rotary positional embeddings to theoretically extend the maximum usable context length.
+A common instantiation reduces the rotation angle used at inference time relative to that used during training.
+However, we hypothesize that such strategies might saturate positional distinctions and thereby substantially degrade the model’s ability to intactly utilize information across the entire context.

-We raise one potential reason for the limited comprehension ability in long contexts as the issue of position separation.
-As the context lengthens, the ability to distinguish between different parts of the context may deteriorate.
-To address this, we propose a solution that amplifies positional separation during inference, which we term "ROPE Contraction."
+Conversely, we also hypothesize that sharpening positional distinctions can mitigate omissions of information within the given context, and we therefore propose ROPE contraction, a concept opposite to ROPE extension.
 A simple example is presented in Figure~\ref{fig:position}.
+For a simple toy experiment, we apply rotation angles that are 2x and 4x larger than those used during training to emphasize positional distinction.

-This approach involves reducing the ROPE base ($\theta$) at inference, which can easily be applied to all LLMs.
-For our baseline experiment, we tested using half or a quarter of the training $\theta$ during inference.
-We also compared our results to the commonly used ROPE Extension method known as Yarn \cite{peng2024yarn}.
+We compare our results to the commonly used ROPE extension method known as Yarn \cite{peng2024yarn}.
 The results of these experiments are shown in Figure~\ref{fig:yarn}.
+The experimental results clearly support our argument.
+The use of Yarn significantly decreases performance on the \textsc{NeedleChain} benchmark, while the contraction method substantially improves the model’s ability to use the full context faithfully.
+This paper demonstrates that even simple methodologies can lead to meaningful performance improvements, paving the way for future research in this area.

 The experimental results clearly support our argument.
 The use of Yarn significantly decreases performance on the NeedleChain benchmark, while the contraction method substantially improves the ability to understand context intactly.
 This paper demonstrates that even simple methodologies can lead to meaningful performance improvements, paving the way for future research in this area.